 Sec.
 1-29.
-Institutional Effectiveness and Planning Council
+Strategic Planning Committee

 (a) Policy Statement and membership.
-The Institutional Effectiveness and Planning Council is responsible for the development, revision, and monitoring of the Strategic Plan and the institutional improvement process.
-Committee members are appointed by the President.
+The Strategic Planning Committee is responsible for the development, revision, and monitoring of the Strategic Plan.
+The Committee is co-chaired by the Executive Director of Institutional Advancement and the Vice President for Student Affairs.
+The Committee Co-Chairs appoint members to ensure representation of all campus areas in this work.